Modernism: Modernism in Africa

-Differences between modernism and postmodernism
+Relationship with postmodernism

-By the early 1980s the Postmodern movement in art and architecture began to establish its position through various conceptual and intermedia formats.
+By the early 1980s, the postmodern movement in art and architecture began to establish its position through various conceptual and intermedia formats.
 Postmodernism in music and literature began to take hold earlier.
-In music, postmodernism is described in one reference work as a "term introduced in the 1970s", while in British literature, The Oxford Encyclopedia of British Literature sees modernism "ceding its predominance to postmodernism" as early as 1939.
-However, dates are highly debatable, especially as according to Andreas Huyssen: "one critic's postmodernism is another critic's modernism."
-This includes those who are critical of the division between the two and see them as two aspects of the same movement, and believe that late Modernism continues.
+In music, postmodernism is described in one reference work as a "term introduced in the 1970s", while in British literature, The Oxford Encyclopaedia of British Literature sees modernism "ceding its predominance to postmodernism" as early as 1939.
+However, dates are highly debatable, especially as, according to Andreas Huyssen: "one critic's postmodernism is another critic's modernism."
+This includes those who are critical of the division between the two, see them as two aspects of the same movement, and believe that late modernism continues.

-Modernism is an encompassing label for a wide variety of cultural movements.
-Postmodernism is essentially a centralized movement that named itself, based on sociopolitical theory, although the term is now used in a wider sense to refer to activities from the 20th century onwards which exhibit awareness of and reinterpret the modern.
+Modernism is an all-encompassing label for a wide variety of cultural movements.
+Postmodernism is essentially a centralized movement that named itself, based on socio-political theory, although the term is now used in a wider sense to refer to activities from the 20th century onwards which exhibit awareness of and reinterpret the modern.

-Postmodern theory asserts that the attempt to canonise Modernism "after the fact" is doomed to undisambiguable contradictions.
+Postmodern theory asserts that the attempt to canonize modernism "after the fact" is doomed to unresolvable contradictions.
+And since the crux of postmodernism critiques any claim to a single discernible truth, postmodernism and modernism conflict on the existence of truth.
+Where modernists approach the issue of "truth" with different theories (correspondence, coherence, pragmatist, semantic, etc.), postmodernists approach the issue of truth negatively by disproving the very existence of an accessible truth.

-In a narrower sense, what was Modernist was not necessarily also postmodern.
-Those elements of Modernism which accentuated the benefits of rationality and socio-technological progress were only Modernist.
+In a narrower sense, what was modernist was not necessarily also postmodernist.
+Those elements of modernism which accentuated the benefits of rationality and socio-technological progress were only modernist.

-Attack on early modernism

-Modernism's stress on freedom of expression, experimentation, radicalism, and primitivism disregards conventional expectations.
-In many art forms this often meant startling and alienating audiences with bizarre and unpredictable effects, as in the strange and disturbing combinations of motifs in Surrealism or the use of extreme dissonance and atonality in Modernist music.
-In literature this often involved the rejection of intelligible plots or characterization in novels, or the creation of poetry that defied clear interpretation.